-The COVID-19 outbreak in the United States has caused business disruption through labor shortages and mandated and voluntary closings of businesses.
+The COVID-19 outbreak in the United States has caused business disruption through labor shortages and business closings.
 The disruption is currently expected to be temporary; however, the related financial impact on the District and the duration cannot be estimated at this time.